DBJDBJ/kongopoc/ClientApp/readme.md

-This code works, of proper constant are used.
+This code works, **if** proper constants are used.
 It is not simple or trivial and it uses external setups.

 - I have used my private Azure Portal to create the API and get the clinet ID etc. For that minimum you need is microsoft ID.
 - For local windows user/pwd combination I warmly suggest to create user to the purpose to use it here.